ISabbiI/MonitorsFour-Writeup/README.md

 | dthompson | 8d4a7e7fd08555133e056d9aacb1e519 | David Thompson | user |

 ### Hash Cracking
-Cracked the admin hash using CrackStation:
+The MD5 hash for the admin account was cracked by using public tools on the internet
 - **Hash:** `56b32eb43e6f15395f6c46c1c9e1cd36`
 - **Password:** `wonderful1`